-We sent our Amanzi detectives to check out two of Bucketlist’s water-focused adventures packages.
+We sent our Amanzi detectives to check out two of Bucketlist’s water-based adventures packages.

 Bucketlist is a Cape Town based adventure business.
-The team members are local and lekker – kind, supportive and patient guides who made us feel comfortable and safe wherever we went.
-Most importantly, the Bucketlist team is genuinely passionate about their water-job and delivering the best quality service.
+The team members are local and lekker – the Bucketlist team is genuinely passionate about their water-job and delivering the best quality service.

 First, we did: KAYAKING IN HOUT BAY

-Kayaking was our first water activity – we met by Ground Up cafe around nine in the morning and the weather couldn’t have been better.
+Kayaking was our first water activity – we met by Ground Up cafe around nine in the morning.

 - The ocean was calm, which is partly due to the ‘absence’ of the wind, but not only.
 Waves can be caused by other factors, other than winds, like tidal waves, for example.
 However, as a general rule of thumb, waves are shaped by: